Sleeping in Airports

 8. Sleep

 These are just a few things to do on a layover at Detroit Airport.
-Visit our Detroit Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Detroit Airport Guide for more details on airport services and facilities, including nearby airport hotels, luggage storage, showers, transportation into the city, and more.